Dynamical Evolution of Planetary Systems: Conditions, timescales and outcome of planetary system instabilities

-A first analysis of stability of two adjacent planets on circular orbits was done by Gladman (1993) in the framework of the Hill problem.
-He found that the planets are Hill-stable (i.e. stable against mutual close approaches for all times) if their orbital separation exceeds $2\sqrt{3}$ mutual Hill radii ($R_H$), where $R_H =[(m_1+m_2)/3M_{star}]^{1/3} (a_1+a_2)/2$, $m_1$ and $m_2$ are the masses of the two planets with semi major axes $a_1$ and $a_2$, and $M_{star}$ is the mass of the star (notice that Gladman used a different definition for the mutual Hill radius and therefore his numerical coefficient is slightly different). { The instability of planets with orbital separation smaller than this threshold has been interpreted by Deck et al. (2013) as the consequence of the fact that resonances become wider than their mutual separation; thus they overlap, generating large-scale chaos (Chirikov, 1979)}.
-For more than two planets, no stability criteria can be found analytically.
-Thus, Chambers et al. (1996) used numerical simulations.
-They found that systems with orbital separations between adjacent planets smaller than 10 mutual Hill radii are always unstable, with an instability time whose logarithm
+A first analysis of stability of two adjacent planets on circular orbits was done by \cite{Gladman1993} in the framework of the Hill problem.
+He found that the planets are Hill-stable (i.e. stable against mutual close approaches for all times) if their orbital separation $a_2-a_1$ exceeds $2\sqrt{3}$ mutual Hill radii ($R_H$), where $R_H =[(m_1+m_2)/(3M_{\star})]^{1/3} (a_1+a_2)/2$, $m_1$ and $m_2$ are the masses of the two planets with semi-major axes $a_1$ and $a_2$, and $M_{\star}$ is the mass of the star.
+This criterion is the translation to circular orbits of a general topological invariant that exists in the three-body problem \cite{Marchal1982} that can be expressed explicitly in terms of a critical AMD value for general orbits \citep{Petit2018}.
+Unstable systems lead to collisions or ejections over very short timescales (a few thousands orbits).

-where $\Delta$ is the mutual separation in units of $R_H$ and $b$ and $c$ are constants.
-The constant $b$ is weakly dependent on the number of planets and becomes independent on the planetary masses (assumed equal for all planets) if $\Delta$ is rescaled by a quantity proportional to $m^{1/4}$, instead of $R_H$.
+The dynamical source of the instability arises from the action of the \hbindex{mean motion resonances} (MMR).
+At small orbital separation, MMRs become wider than their mutual separation; thus they overlap, generating large-scale chaos \citep{Chirikov1979}.
+This leads to the diffusion of the semi-major axes and eventually to the crossing of the orbits.
+The criterion for overlap for the largest MMRs (i.e. MMRs of first-order where the period ratio is close to $k/(k-1)$) was first derived in two-planet systems by \cite{Wisdom1980} for circular orbits and generalized to eccentic configurations by \cite{Deck2013} and \cite{Hadden2018}.
+This instability threshold remains close to the Hill stability limit but shows a different scaling in the planet to star mass ratio $\varepsilon = (m_{\rm pl}/m_\star)$ as the minimal separation scales as $\varepsilon^{2/7}$ for circular orbits and the generic criterion scales with $\varepsilon^{1/4}$.

+The sharp stability boundary has no equivalent in systems with more than three planets. \cite{Chambers1996} found numerically that multiplanetary \hbindex{compact systems} experience a long quiescent phase before a very rapid transition to collisional dynamics.
+The instability timescale also scales exponentially with the spacing between the planets. \cite{Chambers1996} proposed to scale the spacing with the mutual \hbindex{Hill radius} of the planets,